-You can see a list of all available functions and their descriptions in Functions tab in Set Column Formula window and in Help on Functions window which can be opened from menu in calculator window.
+You can see a list of all available functions and their descriptions in Functions tab in Set Column Formula window.

 MagicPlot uses functions of Java programming language library StrictMath to evaluate sin, cos, exp, etc. These functions are available from the well-known network library netlib as a "Freely Distributable Math Library", fdlibm package.
 The same library is widely used in many scientific computing applications.